Flux159/blog/content/experiments/000005-vscode-online.md

 metaDescription: "Working with a remote devserver on AWS with VSCode Online"
 ---

-I'm writing this blog post using VSCode online using a hosted environment on AWS.
+I'm writing this blog post using [VSCode Online](https://visualstudio.microsoft.com/services/visual-studio-online/) using a hosted environment on AWS.

 This is pretty awesome as it lets me use VSCode from a webbrowser to connect to a VM running on my AWS account.